 This demographics report summarizes general information about households who receive Section 8 assistance through the New York City Housing Authority.
 The report provides aggregate demographic and income information that allows for an analysis of our households.

-View all recently awarded contracts, proposals and bid results, updated monthly.
+View all recently awarded contracts, proposals and bid results, updated regularly.

 Accountability in NYCHA’s capital program starts with transparency about the contracts and vendors hired to perform major infrastructure improvements and other work on our buildings.
 This information on open contracts from the last 5 years is updated monthly.

 As part of NYCHA's commitment to increasing transparency and improving communications with our residents, the agency provides daily updates online regarding elevator, gas, heat or hot water issues at developments.
 This is an important way of providing real-time, critical information to our stakeholders in a simple, easy to use format.